bhnoc/vibes/TROUBLESHOOTING.md

 If you're still experiencing issues, try:
 1. Checking the console logs in your browser and the backend terminal
 2. Looking for similar issues in the PixiJS or Go WebSocket documentation
-3. Reviewing the legacy OIP codebase for clues on how certain features were implemented